CleggTom/MiCRM.jl/docs/src/pages/guide.md

 2. Define system dynamics
 3. Simulate system

-This guide will walkthrough the simulation of the basic MiCRM model given by the set of equations:
+We will walkthrough the simulation of the basic MiCRM model given by the set of equations:

 ```math
 \begin{aligned}